 Your favourite local walk?

-Riding my beautiful Welsh Thouroughbred ‘Lady P’ along the ranges of Cadair Idris one day I bumped into the producer of the walking programme ‘Weatherman Walking’, and he gave me a job there and then.
+Riding my beautiful Welsh Thoroughbred ‘Lady P’ along the ranges of Cadair Idris one day I bumped into the producer of the walking programme ‘Weatherman Walking’, and he gave me a job there and then.
 I had an amazing two days filming with Derek Brockway (the infamous Welsh Weatherman) on a interesting circular walk called ‘Around Foel Caer Berllan’ which takes you through the foothills of Cadair Idris in the stunning Snowdonia National Park.

 The walk is so interesting and along the way you will cross Footbridges and Waterfalls, pass the Quarrymen cottages; learn about Cow Rings; enjoy amazing views of Bro Dysynni Valley; and meet the very famous Mary Jones who frequently visited St Michael’s Church in Llanfihangel y Pennant to name a few.

 I had six weeks to research this walk and despite living in the area all my life and studying History at University, my findings from talking to local people about the history of the area was so interesting.
 I have collated the information and it’s available for my guests to enjoy at Maes Mighangel.

 It’s a sunny day where would you head to?

 The joy of the Dysynni Valley, if you love the mountains you have Cadair Idris to have a good walk/climb.
 For a leisurely short walk head to the nearby wonderful ruins of Castell y Bere which you can see to the left of the cottage.
 You wouldn’t even need the car for these activities and you can take the dog with you!